CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_transcriptdiffexpression/pipeline/SleuthDiagnostics.rst

 ============================================================

-This section includes various diagnostic plots which are produced during the differential transcript expression analysis.
+This section includes various diagnostic plots which are produced during the differential transcript expression analysis with Sleuth.

 Techincal and Biological variance
 =================================